danny-zh/epam_intro_cloud_devops/Linux.md

 Package management:

 - `$ yum list installed <package>` List installed package version, if package is not given lists all packages installed on system
+- `$ yum info <package>` Displays info of package including version, from which repo was installed
 - `$ yum search <package>`Search package in enabled system repositories
 - `$ yum provides <command|file>` Search what package provides the command or file
 - `$ sudo yum autoremove <package>` Removes a package and all its unused dependencies